nedshawa/Nginx-packer-nomad-terraform/README.md

-# Packer and Terraform Tutorial
+# Packer, Terraform and Nomad Tutorial

-In this tutroial, I am showing how we can create an AMI on AWS using packer, followed by a build of a Consul cluster using Terraform with the basic Apache server service registered with consul and consul UI.
+In this tutroial, I am showing how we can create an AMI on AWS using packer, followed by a build of a Consul and Nomad cluster using Terraform with the basic Apache server service registered with consul and consul UI and finally start a nginx Job with Nomad creating docker containers to run nginx

 ## Getting Started